francescodisalvo05/fastapi-grocery-list/README.md

 <a name="description"/>

 Hi folks!
 This repository was initially used by me for learning the basics of FastAPI.
 Then, I realized how cool it was and I decided to do something more structured that may be helpful for someone else!
+Notice that there is no database (yet) but it simply works with an initial python dictionary.
+In this simple experiment I just focused on the CRUD operations (Create, Read, Update, Delete), but there is much room for improvement.

 ___________________
 <br />